Table of Contents

 GDPR and ethical screening practices

 In the GDPR, people have rights to obtain, amend or erase personal information.
-The ethical screening process requires transparency, fairness, and lawful processing.
+The ethical screening process requires clarity, fairness and the lawful processing.

 Professional cyber due diligence vs DIY checks